Junaid Wasi

 Junaid Wasi is an Indian lyricist.
 He has written lyrics for the notable Hindi film songs and is active as a lyricist and poet for Bollywood film songs.

 Career

 Wasi was first noticed as a lyricist after the release of the Bollywood song "Uska Hi Banana" from the Horror flick 1920: The Evil Returns in 2012.
-His lyrics for "Uska Hi Banana" were acclaimed by "komoi" His other notable works are the lyrics of the Hindi song "Baawra Mann" from the Jolly LLB 2.
+His lyrics for "Uska Hi Banana" were acclaimed by "komoi".
+His other notable works are the lyrics of the Hindi song "Baawra Mann" from the film Jolly LLB 2, "Tera Hi Bas Hona Chahoon" from the film Haunted - 3D.

 Junaid's another romantic song "Zikr" from the movie Amavas with Asad khan & Arman Malik in 2019.